-The full results of my Tomato Compost Trial will be published in full, in my Trial Report.
+The full results of my Tomato Compost Trial are published in full, in my Tomato Compost Trial Report.

 The Quadgrow Self Watering Planter measures 126cm long x 36cm wide (4.1′ long x 1.2′ wide).
 All four planters need to be kept together, side-by-side, as both of the reservoirs support the plants growing in each of the four planters.

 I’ll be using my Quadgrow in further Trials, to see all of my articles that mention the Quadgrow, please click here.

 If you’re interested in reading about my various Tomato Trials, here’s a link.

 You can find more information about the Quadgrow Self Watering Planter on Quadgrow’s website – here’s a link.

 More Trials and other articles that may interest you……….

 For more articles about automated plant care, please click here.

 To see all my Container Trials, please click here.

 To see my mini glasshouse, please click here.